Rodney Harrison

 Rodney Scott Harrison (born December 15, 1972) is an American former professional football safety who played in the National Football League (NFL) for 15 seasons with the San Diego Chargers and New England Patriots.
-He was selected in the fifth round of the 1994 NFL draft by the Chargers, where he spent his first nine seasons, and was a member of the Patriots in his last six.
-Since retiring from the NFL in 2009, he has served as a commentator for NBC's Football Night in America.
+He was selected in the fifth round of the 1994 NFL draft by the Chargers, with whom he spent his first nine seasons, and was a member of the Patriots in his last six.
+After retiring from the NFL in 2009, he served as a commentator for NBC's Football Night in America through the 2025 season.